 This announcement is not for distribution, directly or indirectly, in or into the United States.
 This announcement and the information contained herein does not constitute or form part of an offer to sell securities in the United States.
-Securities may not be offered or sold in the United States unless registered pursuant to the Securities Act, or pursuant to an applicable exemption from such registration requirement.
+Securities may not be offered or sold in the United States unless registered pursuant to the U.S. Securities Act of 1933, as amended (the "Securities Act"), or pursuant to an applicable exemption from such registration requirement.
 Any public offering of securities to be made in the United States will be made by means of a prospectus that will contain detailed information about our company and management, as well as financial statements.
-The securities referred to herein have not been and will not be registered under the Securities Act and no public offering of securities will be made in the United States.
-No money, securities or other consideration is being solicited by this announcement or the information contained herein and, if sent in response to this announcement or the information contained herein, will not be accepted.
+The securities referred to herein have not been and will not be registered under the Securities or other consideration is being solicited by this announcement or the information contained herein, will not be accepted.